Esri/utility-network-properties-extractor/README.md

 6. Choose the CSV file to import
 7. Once prompted that the import is complete, review the changes in either the 'Fields' pane or selecting features and viewing in the 'Attributes' pane
 8. You MUST save the Pro project for settings to persist

+## Compilation Directions
+1. Download the source code
+2. In Visual studio .NET compile the solution
+3.  **The source code was written against Pro SDK 2.7**.
+If using an earlier release, you may have to comment out some sections of code that were introduced at Pro SDK 2.7.
+4. Start up ArcGIS Pro
+5. Open a project and confirm that the "Utility Network Add-in" toolbar is present

 ## ArcGIS Pro SDK Resources